Eliza Tibbets: Groves in California and beyond

 Hundreds of Bahia orange trees were sent to Florida at this time, a major base of the citrus industry, but none flourished.
 Tibbets planted the two trees in her garden in 1873.

 It is widely accepted that she cared for the two trees, using disposed dishwater as irrigation because the Tibbets lot was not connected to canal water.
-Agriculture officials attribute the success of the two trees that did flourish to Tibbets’ care.
+Agriculture officials attribute the success of the two trees that did flourish to Tibbets’s care.

 The first fruits borne by these trees were produced in the season of 1875–76.
 When the Washington navel orange was publicly displayed at a fair in 1879, the valuable commercial characteristics of the fruit, including their quality, shape, size, color, texture, and lack of seeds, were immediately recognized.
-Tibbets’ orange was ideally suited to Riverside's semiarid weather; its thick skin enabled it to be packed and shipped.
+Tibbets’s orange was ideally suited to Riverside's semiarid weather; its thick skin enabled it to be packed and shipped.
 The contrast between this new fruit and that of seedling trees was so striking that most new grove plantings were rapidly converted to Washington navel oranges.
 Tibbets sold budwood from her trees to local nurserymen, which led to extensive plantings of nursery trees cloned from hers.

-Tibbets’ success with the navel orange led to a rapid increase in citrus planting. and the citrus planted was predominantly the Washington navel orange.
+Tibbets’s success with the navel orange led to a rapid increase in citrus planting. and the citrus planted was predominantly the Washington navel orange.
 The commercial success of these early orchards soon led to a widespread interest in this variety, so that by 1900 it was the most extensively grown citrus fruit in California.
 Since then Washington navel orange budwood and trees have been taken from California across the seas to Japan, Australia, South Africa, and other tropical or semi-tropical districts.

-Tibbets’ orange allowed agriculture in California to survive transition from wheat.
+Tibbets’s orange allowed agriculture in California to survive transition from wheat.
 Wheat had been the single most profitable crop statewide between 1870 and 1900 as California became one of the largest grain producers in the nation.
 Sometime about 1880, many agriculturalists in the central valley and Southern California began to convert to fruit.
 Soil and climate were obviously conducive to such a conversion.
 After the turn of the 20th century, wheat exports began a rapid decline in the face of intense Canadian and Russian competition, and declining grain yields due to soil depletion.
 Such lands were subdivided and used for horticulture.
 Agriculture provided a firm foundation for the state's economy.